At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 - Brown reference numbers on turrets can cause camouflaging with certain backgrounds

-What is the Best All-Around Riflescope?
+What Is the Best All-Around Rifle Scope?

-The Nikon Prostaff 5 BDC Riflescope can rank the all-around best rifle scope under 500 thanks to its zero-reset feature, special patented reticle, and side focus.
-Side focus corrects for parallax error and becomes useful when it’s counterproductive to remove your eye from the eyepiece.
+I’d rank the Nikon Prostaff 5 BDC Riflescope as the all-around best rifle scope under 500 thanks to its zero-reset feature, special patented reticle, and side focus.

-Shooters like the Nikon Prostaff BDC Scope so much that they usually buy multiples of it to equip on their other rifles!
+Shooters like the Nikon Prostaff BDC Scope so much that they usually buy multiples of it to equip their other rifles!

 However, the Vortex Optics Diamondback Tactical FFP Riflescope is also worth the attention for the functions it offers for its value.
-Both scopes are of high quality for their price point and, most importantly, very versatile and effective.

 What Can I Expect From Rifle Scopes at This Price Point?